AckerlyXu/heima/includes/backup-deployment-models.md

 |-----------|------|-----|
 |Classic|[Classic](https://manage.windowsazure.cn)|Backup|

+> [!NOTE]
-> [AZURE.NOTE] Backup vaults cannot protect Resource Manager-deployed solutions.
+> Backup vaults cannot protect Resource Manager-deployed solutions.
 However, you can use a Recovery Services vault to protect classically-deployed servers and VMs.